^

 A

-Scientists have learned to create a map of human movements using the analysis of his hair
+Scientists have learned how to create a map of a person's movements by analyzing their hair

 , medical expert